facundovillega/defi-research/README.md

 This repository contains the empirical analysis code for the paper *Inertial Deposits and Monetary Transmission*, which develops a formal theoretical framework for monetary markets in which a fraction λ of the deposit stock is managed by autonomous contracts — Programmatic Deposit Agents (APDs) — that execute predefined logic without continuous human intervention.

-The empirical case is the MakerDAO Pot (2023–2025): 17.572 million DAI persistent under a negative DSR/Aave USDC spread sustained through 2H2025, with λ ≈ 0.86 and δ = 0.570 identified on Pot microdata (January 2023 – December 2025). δ is invariant to the frequency threshold fi ∈ {0.25, 0.50, 1.00} used to classify mixed agents (Table A1): the only ambiguous caller (Safe v1.1.1) has fi < 0.25 and falls deterministically into APD_formal under any threshold.
+The empirical case is the MakerDAO Pot (2023–2026): 17.572 million DAI persistent under a negative DSR/Aave USDC spread sustained through 2H2025, with λ ≈ 0.86 and δ = 0.570 identified on Pot microdata (January 2023 – April 2026). δ is invariant to the frequency threshold fi ∈ {0.25, 0.50, 1.00} used to classify mixed agents (Table A1): the only ambiguous caller (Safe v1.1.1) has fi < 0.25 and falls deterministically into APD_formal under any threshold.

 ---

-## Repository structure
+## Repository Structure

 ```
 defi-research/